fbpx

 For me, as a member of the organizing team, this was no less an experience of my need for God’s grace than for any of the participants.

-I realized afresh how much my heart needs to rest in my Father’s love, and how quickly I excuse as “weakness” the different ways I wander away from God and fail to bring my erring heart to my Saviour in sorrow over sin, sorrow for how I caused his suffering, and thereby miss out on the joy of knowing how much he loves me.
+I realized afresh how much my heart needs to rest in my Father’s love, and how quickly I excuse as “weakness” the different ways I wander away from God and fail to bring my erring heart to my Savior in sorrow over sin, sorrow for how I caused His suffering, and thereby miss out on the joy of knowing how much He loves me.

 It was an alien but exhilarating experience also for me to work on a team where acknowledgment of gospel neediness is the currency, leading us to venture and adapt, slog and rest, certain that nothing can be achieved without the Spirit, and all the time waiting, watching, for Him.